douglasramiro/kops-spot-workshop/README.md

 In this step you will create the cluster control plane and a kOps InstanceGroup with OnDemand instances.
 You will also add some labels to the group, so that you can place pods accordingly later on.

 1. It is now time to create the cluster.
-We will build a [Highly Available (HA)](https://kops.sigs.k8s.io/operations/high_availability/) cluster using m5.large instances for the [kubernetes masters](https://kubernetes.io/docs/concepts/) spread across three Availability Zones.
-Additionally we create an InstanceGroup with two t3.large OnDemand worker nodes, that we will use to demonstrate how you can configure your applications to run on Spot or OnDemand Instances, depending on the type of workflow.
+You will build a [Highly Available (HA)](https://kops.sigs.k8s.io/operations/high_availability/) cluster using m5.large instances for the [kubernetes masters](https://kubernetes.io/docs/concepts/) spread across three Availability Zones.
+Additionally you will create an InstanceGroup with two t3.large OnDemand worker nodes, that you will use to demonstrate how you can configure your applications to run on Spot or OnDemand Instances, depending on the type of workflow.

     ```bash
     kops create cluster \